Covid-19: Seven further deaths and 206 new cases reported on Friday

 These latest figures come on a day when a plan for the State to exit Level 5 restrictions is being announced by the Government.

-A further seven deaths and 206 new Covid-19 cases were reported by the National Public Health Emergency Team (Nphet) on Friday evening.
+Seven further deaths of Covid-19 patients have been reported by the National Public Health Emergency Team (Nphet) on Friday evening.
+Nphet also reported a further 206 confirmed cases of Covid-19, bringing the total number of cases to 71,699.

-Friday’s daily cases is the lowest figure since September21st.
-There has now been a total of 2,045 deaths related Covid-19 and 71,699 cases of the virus in the State since the pandemic began.

-As of 2pm on Friday, 248 patients were in hospital with Covid-19 with 35 of those in ICU.
-An additional 10 people have been admitted in the last 24 hours.

 Just got the latest Covid figures and am delighted to share that for the first time in quite a while our 14 day incidence rate per 100k has fallen below 100 (98).
 And our 7 day is 40, suggesting our cases are still falling. 👏👏👏— Stephen Donnelly (@DonnellyStephen) November 27, 2020